Ensembles

 Many of the ensembles at Dalhousie University are open to students in other programs, as well as community members.

-If you're looking for a way to stay musically active please fill out this form and the school will contact you prior to auditions in the fall to provide you with more information.
+If you're looking for a way to stay musically active please fill out our AUDITION ENSEMBLE FORM and an ensemble director will contact you in late August to let you know how and when the auditions will happen.
+Details are listed below under each Ensemble.

 See the Our Season page for scheduled performances.